The risks and rewards of AI in physical security

 Detecting vehicle license plates |

-Automatic license plate recognition (ALPR) systems do more than just read license plates.
-They help streamline parking, track wanted vehicles, and monitor traffic flow efficiently.
-AutoVu Cloudrunner™ does this and more.
+Modern automatic license plate recognition (ALPR) systems do more than just read license plates.
+They help streamline parking, track wanted vehicles, and efficiently monitor traffic flow.
+The Genetec Cloudrunner™ vehicle-centric investigation system does this and more.
 How?
 By pairing smart cameras with the power of the cloud.

 The Cloudrunner CR-H2 camera is a solar-powered device that collects detailed vehicle data.
-It can identify vehicle attributes like color and type, and even analyze behavior such as speed and direction of travel.
-This cloud-powered approach allows investigators to narrow their searches quickly and efficiently while enabling access to data from anywhere.
+It identifies vehicle attributes, such as color and type, and can also analyze behaviors, including speed and direction of travel.
+This cloud-powered approach helps investigators narrow their searches quickly, while enabling access to data from anywhere.

 Why compliance with AI regulations matters

-The potential for AI and security is exciting.
+The potential applications of AI in security are exciting.
 But as this technology evolves, so do the risks.
 Unfair societal bias, developer bias, or model bias can impact critical decisions.
-Personal information can be used in ways that disregard data and privacy protection.
+Personal information can be used in ways that disregard data protection and privacy.
 In fact, a recent IBM report found that only 24% of generative AI solutions are secured.

-As more risks surface, governments are drafting legislation that regulates how organizations should develop and implement AI-enabled technology.
-The goal is to protect individual rights while fostering technological advancements and trust.
+As more AI security risks surface, governments are drafting legislation to regulate how organizations can develop and implement AI-enabled technology.
+The goal is to protect individual rights without hampering technological advancements and trust.

-For example, the AI Act in the European Union (EU) recently went into effect, setting obligations for various AI applications based on their identified risk category.
-This includes creating adequate risk assessments and mitigation practices, using high-quality training datasets to reduce bias, and sharing detailed documentation on models with governing authorities as needed.
+For example, the 2024 AI Act in the European Union (EU) sets obligations for various AI applications based on their identified risk category.
+These requirements include creating adequate risk assessments and mitigation practices, using high-quality training datasets to reduce bias, and sharing detailed documentation on models with governing authorities as needed.
 In the most extreme cases, failure to comply with this new legislation can cost companies up to 7% of their global annual turnover.

-The General Data Protection Regulation (GDPR) is also honing in on AI security for applications.
-This legislation requires getting explicit consent from data owners for AI models to use personal information.
+The General Data Protection Regulation (GDPR) is also honing in on the security of AI applications.
+This legislation requires explicit consent from data owners to use their personal information for the development of AI models.
 AI systems must also be designed with privacy in mind, while ensuring AI-related decisions are easily explainable to impacted users.

 BLOG

-Balancing AI development and use with these compliance mandates is essential.
-After all, capitalizing on intelligent solutions should not come at the expense of responsible usage, ethical standards, or privacy compliance.
+It’s essential to comply with these mandates when developing AI technologies.
+Capitalizing on intelligent solutions should not come at the expense of responsible usage, ethical standards, or privacy compliance.

-- Identify non-critical applications: First implement AI into processes that aren’t central to your most critical operations.
-This can help curb major business disruptions.
+Identify non-critical applications: Start by implementing AI into processes that aren’t central to your most critical operations to curb major business disruptions

-- Broaden data protection strategies: Apply cybersecurity measures and best practices to AI-enabled solutions, including handling regular audits and system updates.
+Broaden data protection strategies: Apply cybersecurity measures and best practices to AI-enabled solutions, including regular audits and system updates

-- Choose trusted vendors: Work with vendors who consider biases, data protection and cybersecurity, and Responsible AI principles.
+Choose trusted vendors: Work with vendors who follow responsible AI principles, considering biases, data protection, and cybersecurity